carbon-design-system/carbon-components-angular/README.md

   	- "issue #123" just refences the issue.
 Only use this if you definitly need the issue to remain open.
   - @mention any specific other developers that need to be aware of the changes
 - add the "needs review" label along with any other relevant labels
-- DO NOT @mention @peretz/Development - we have a bot in ibm-front-end#peretz that will let us know
 - [link to code review checklist goes here](#)

 #### Issues submission guidelines